 This sequence of courses supports Health and Human Services or anyone interested in a non-licensure education pathway.

-The Bachelor of Arts in Interdisciplinary Studies: With a focus on Health and Human Services is a degree completion program specifically designed for the adult learner seeking a non-traditional pathway.
+The Bachelor of Arts in Interdisciplinary Studies: With a focus on Health and Human Services is a degree completion program specifically designed for students seeking a non-traditional pathway.
 This program provides students with a broad based interdisciplinary education focusing on individuals who seek a career in a wide variety of professional settings in healthcare, human services, social services, and related fields.
 Students graduating with a degree in Interdisciplinary Studies will demonstrate advanced skills in critical thinking, research, writing, and oral presentation.
 Graduates will be able to apply interdisciplinary methods, approaches, and insights to the analysis of a given theme or issue, and to the development of creative solutions to complex problems.

 Amanda L. Schuler

 Coordinator of Advisement for Academic Pathways & Degree Completion